 Network Administration and Engineering

+Students design, layout, and write specifications for networks.
+Students learn to setup, maintain, and support networks, servers, and security.
 Hawkeye’s Cisco Regional and Microsoft IT Academies provide access to the newest software and technology.
-Students gain hands-on experience with Windows 7, Server 2008, Exchange, and SQL Server platforms.
+Students gain hands-on experience with the latest Microsoft desktop, server, exchange, and SQL server platforms.
 Through internship opportunities, students can apply classroom theories and concepts in a business IT setting.

 Hawkeye's Information Technology programs are located in Black Hawk Hall.
 The Information Technology lab equipment, environment, and technology are state-of-the-art.

 Black Hawk Hall 101

-Black Hawk Hall 186
+Black Hawk Hall 114

 Black Hawk Hall 106